pandichitra/pandichitra/README.md

 - 💞️  Just Love the feeling when my PR is merged as an Open Source Contributor, Happy 2 help the student community
 - 📫 How to reach me ...https://linktr.ee/Pandichitra (All in one)
 - https://www.linkedin.com/in/pandichitra-r1/ (Linkedin)
--
+- Also Here comes my octocat : (HAVE FUN !! )
--Also Here comes my octocat : (HAVE FUN !! ) https://octocat-generator-assets.githubusercontent.com/my-octocat-1616825432363.png
+https://octocat-generator-assets.githubusercontent.com/my-octocat-1616825432363.png

 <!---